chrplr/PCBS/docs/projects.rst

    constraints supplied by the user in a simple script.
 Match can match the conditions of factorial experiments.
 Write similar tools in Python.

+-  Artificial Neural networks.
+You can program a simulation from scratch of one of those simple neural networks:

+   -  Hopfield network
+   -  Kohonen network
+   -  a simple auto-encoder with one middle layer

 -  Do you know the *Countdown game* (“Le compte est bon” en français)?
    An interesting question is how do humans solve it.
 About this, read